JianiX/cs50-learning-log/week1/README.md

 - Practiced writing my first function in C (square function) and started understanding how logic flows through a program.
 - Practiced using a for loop to print numbers and began understanding how repeated logic works in C.
 - Built a mini calculator using conditionals and user input — first time writing a small end-to-end program!
+- Practiced writing a while loop and understood the difference between for and while loops.

 ### Files
 (Add your week1 code here later)